NVIDIA/CUDALibrarySamples/cuBLASMp/README.md

 ### Prerequisites

-cuBLASMp is distributed through [NVIDIA Developer Zone](https://developer.nvidia.com/cublasmp-downloads) and also as a part of [HPC SDK](https://developer.nvidia.com/hpc-sdk). cuBLASMp requires CUDA Toolkit, HPC-X, NVSHMEM, NCCL and GDRCOPY to be installed on the system.
-The samples require C++11 compatible compiler.
+cuBLASMp is distributed through [NVIDIA Developer Zone](https://developer.nvidia.com/cublasmp-downloads), [PyPI](https://pypi.org/project/nvidia-cublasmp-cu12/), [Conda](https://anaconda.org/nvidia/libcublasmp) and [HPC SDK](https://developer.nvidia.com/hpc-sdk). cuBLASMp requires CUDA Toolkit, NCCL and NVSHMEM to be installed on the system.
+The samples require C++11 compatible compiler and MPI (used from HPC-X in the Build Steps).

 ### Build Steps